ajCastiglione/memory-game/README.md

 * [Instructions](#instructions)

 ## Instructions
-<p>This game has the functionality of the traditional memory game.
-To play all you have to do is simply click on any of the cards and try to match them!</p>

-<p>There may be some bugs I'm not yet aware of so please let me know if you see any flaws in my code</p>
+### To Start A Game
+All you have to do is wait until the page loads and then the game will begin immediately.
+If you need to start over just click the reset button or reload the page.

+### End Game
+The game will end once all cards are matched.
+The program accomplishes this task by keeping an array of all matched cards and then comparing the length of this array to the total amount of cards shown.

+### Dependencies
+The application uses HTML, CSS, JavaScript, jQuery.